owntone/owntone-server/README_PULSE.md

 ```

 If you want Bluetooth support, you must also configure Pulseaudio to load the
 Bluetooth module.
+First install it (Debian:
-Do this by adding the following to /etc/pulse/system.pa:
+`apt install pulseaudio-module-bluetooth`) and then add the following to
+/etc/pulse/system.pa:

 ```
 ### Enable Bluetooth